ax1/ai4adapt/README.md

 ## Installation

-For casual users there is an available docker image, installing the dependencies and executing a training.
+For occasional users there is an available docker image, installing the dependencies and executing a training.

 ```sh
 docker build -t ai4adapt .